Opening of Magnet Schools Common Questions

 Q: How would the models apply to Magnet Schools, AP/IB Programs and dual enrollment?

-A: Students who attend Magnet Schools and schools with special programs can opt for My School Online; however, they may not be able to access all of the specialized course offerings available at their school.
+A: Students who attend Magnet Schools and schools with special programs can opt for My School Online.
 Magnet schools and schools with specialized programs may offer a hybrid model depending on their unique circumstances.
 Dual Enrollment courses will continue to be offered in partnership with local colleges and universities.
 Courses will be offered both online and on the college campus, subject to the instructional delivery model selected by the credit-granting college.
 AP/IB/Cambridge courses will continue to be offered at schools with these programs to the extent possible.